quentinsf/OpenFace/README.md

 # About this OpenFace fork

-This fork build an additional binary, FaceLandmarkVidZmq, which is a version of the FaceLandmarkVid executable that outputs some of the parameters over a ZeroMQ socket.
+This fork build an additional binary, FaceLandmarkVidZmq, which is a version of the FaceLandmarkVid executable that outputs some of the parameters over a ZeroMQ socket on port 5556.
 This means they can be read at speed by other processes.

 It was originally created by Ian Davies for use with '[Charles](https://github.com/daviesian/charles)', an animatronic head.